HarvardPL/formulog/examples/tutorial.md

     end
 ```

-These functions are standard fare for XXX.
+These functions are pretty standard.
 We can then define the rules for subtyping:

 ```